-Medical mistakes in the maternity ward: How to ensure safety within the UK’s maternity units
+Medical mistakes in the maternity ward: How to ensure safety within maternity units

 A report provided by the Royal College of Obstetricians and Gynaecologists highlights various failures of maternity care, including staff members concentrating on just one element of care for the mother and therefore missing imperative observations which could potentially result in further harm being caused to both mother and baby.
 Other factors include breakdowns in communication on maternity units, and the fact that anaesthetists were not closely involved with problem labours.
 Furthermore, sufficient birthing plans had not been put in place in order to deal with pre-existing conditions of the mother to ensure that the health of both mother and baby were not affected during labour.

 Of course, we must not underestimate the level of pressure that the NHS and its staff are under.
-However, many of the baby deaths and serious injuries that have occurred are due to NHS staff members not following guidelines or best practise.
+However, many of the baby deaths and serious injuries that have occurred are due to NHS staff members failing to follow guidelines or best practice.

 Recent headlines have also revealed further flaws in maternity services within the Shrewsbury and Telford NHS Foundation.
 The Trust has told BBC News that they have been approached by 215 families who have made complaints about the maternity care provided.
 Significant errors have been questioned.